bluecats/bluecats-docs-edge/edge-0.2.X/getting-started-edge-endpoints.md

 3. Select HTTP for your Protocol
 4. Enter the IP and PORT where the data should be sent.
 5. You will only be able to receive JSON data for HTTP
+6. Add any other features you want to implement
+7. Click *Save and Apply*

 What you can configure is what Ad-type to indentigy the beacon in JSON
 * Secure